 A variable font contains a minimum of one axis, which typically provides a fluid range of styles that are visually congruent to a central design (the “default variable”).
 Such a font might just contain a weight axis (wght) or, like many font families today, it might include styles of weight and width in various combinations.
-The total combinations of axes define a style range referred to as the “design space” of a font family with—in contrast to the old discrete styles—instances* found at every combination of the ranges of each axis.
-(Fig 01)
+The total interpolation of axes definewhat’s called the “design space” of a font family with —in contrast to the old discrete styles— instances found at every combination of each axis.

 Replacing existing font families with variable-font families means that the variable font can contain the regular design as the default.
 If the original styles are all weights, the font can contain these as named instances along the wght axis, allowing the styles to show in menus, matching preexisting styles from a variable font’s design space.

-Another variable-font file could contain widths and weights in the same way, while offering all of the combinations of all of the weights and all of the widths as well.
+Another variable-font file could contain widths and weights in the same way, while offering all of the combinations of all of the weights and all of the widths as well (wdth).
 This may sometimes enlarge the design space of an existing font family to cover more styles than the original.
 Or in the example of Amstelvar, with respect for the design, the default is as wide as it gets, and the width axis only gets narrower.
-(Fig 02)

 The italic or slant axes (ital and slnt), can also be added to a design space to bring weights, widths, and optical sizes to a family of upright and not-so-upright styles.
 No other registered axes exists, i.e. axes definitions written into the specification of Opentype 1.8, but variable fonts can contain numerous custom (unregistered) axes, for variation of styles that are new or unfamiliar to users.